winwiz1/crisp-react/README.md

 heroku container:push web --recursive heroku container:release web
 ```
-> The `--recursive` option ensures the file `Dockerfile.web` is picked up  and production builds of the client are performed.
-Without this option `Dockerfile` is used instead and development builds of the client are produced.
+> The `--recursive` option ensures the file `Dockerfile.web` is picked up and a production build of the client is performed.
+Without this option `Dockerfile` is used instead and a development build of the client is produced.

 Replace the  `<app-name>` placeholder with your Heroku app name.
 The app will have the URL: `<app-name>.herokuapp.com`.